chemingyang0526/talenet/README.md

 This project uses the lexikJWTAuthenticationBundle, and requires private and public SSH keys in the /var/jwt directory, please follow the instruction on lexikJWTAuthenticationBundle's github.com page.

+The REST Api for Product and Category can be found in this directory: src/AppBundle/Controller/Api

 Please also note that this project uses PHPUnit for Unit Testing of the REST API.
 Please install PHPUnit.
 You may follow the instruction on https://phpunit.de

 The Unit Test codes can be found in these files: src/AppBundle/Tests/Controller/Api/CategoryControllerTest.php and src/AppBundle/Tests/Controller/Api/ProductControllerTest.php